-Ideally, this project will construct a five-foot-wide sidewalk (approximately 965 feet) on the southern side of Washington Street from Metcalf Way to Shipyard Lane.
-Two high-visibility crosswalks with ADA-compliant curb ramps will be installed across Metcalf Way and Shipyard Lane.
+Ideally, this project will construct a five-foot-wide minimum sidewalk (approximately 965 feet) with granite curbing on the southern side of Washington Street from Metcalf Way to Shipyard Lane.
+Two high-visibility crosswalks with pedestrian curb ramps will be installed across Metcalf Way and Shipyard Lane.
 This is part of a phased project to connect two points of interest - Halls Corner to Powder Point.